MahyaImanlu/Online-retail-project/README.md

 - Across all age groups, female employees show a higher attrition rate than male employees, 53% vs 43%, a notable gap.
 - Single employees show the highest attrition rate, and most of them are younger.
 Likely because they have fewer responsibilities, more career mobility, and more external opportunities compared to married or older employees.
-- Distance from work also affects attrition — as expected, employees who live farther from work show a higher attrition rate.
+- Distance from work also affects attrition.
+As expected, employees who live farther from work show a higher attrition rate.
 - Education level shows a clear pattern too: employees with a PhD have the lowest attrition rate at just 25%, while all other education levels (High School, Associate, Bachelor's, Master's) cluster around 48–49% a significant gap that stands out from the rest.
 - Remote work also has a significant impact on attrition.
-Remote  employees show a much lower attrition rate (25%) compared to  non remote employees (53%), despite remote workers making up a  small portion of the workforce.
+Remote employees show a much lower attrition rate (25%) compared to non-remote employees (53%), despite remote workers making up a  small portion of the workforce.

 Recommendations:

 - Design retention programs for early-career employees (0–7 years),  such as mentorship or career growth plans, to build loyalty earlier.
-- Expand remote work opportunities: remote employees show a  significantly lower attrition rate (25%) compared to non    remote employees (53%), yet only a small share of the workforce currently  works remotely.
+- Expand remote work opportunities: remote employees show a  significantly lower attrition rate (25%) compared to non-remote employees (53%), yet only a small share of the workforce currently  works remotely.
 Increasing remote options could be an effective retention lever.